 If areas are fibrous, sometimes the area is released more effectively using instruments such as Graston Technique tools since releasing these areas by hand only often is less efficient and often less effective.
 Chronic adhesion and tightness can quickly improve using these instruments, which is often referred to as IASTM (instrument assisted soft tissue treatment).

-The combined usage of IASTM and MRT is the ideal combination combined with active evaluation to resolve most painful conditions.
+The combined usage of IASTM and MRT is the ideal combination combined with an active evaluation to resolve most painful conditions.
 From a pain management perspective, if used properly, these methods not only improve function but often, resolve the painful mechanism behind why you hurt.
-Most patients not only want relief, they want to have their problems resolved, rather than managed.
+Most patients not only want relief, but they also want to have their problems resolved, rather than managed.

 Our unique approach to pain management using myofascial release treatment includes

 A comprehensive active evaluation of your problem and the mechanisms behind why you are in pain, often called a holistic approach since we look at you, not just your symptoms.
 Often, we find that past problems in other parts of the body and the current problem are related.
 Often, by approaching the body holistically, not only do we resolve the main complaint that brought you to our office in the first place, but we resolve the mechanism behind past and even potential problems that may not be painful yet.